cspjst/CONTRACT/README.md

 ```

 Yes, it may seem like a lot of extra code but it is only 10 lines and without DbC there would likely be a spaghetti of confusing ```if``` statements as well as being much less self documenting and, I would have much less confidence in it.

-## **Implementation Notes**

-The implementation focuses on practicality and portability.

-Portability is achieved by bringing along the *POSIX.1-2001* error codes in the ```posix_errno.h``` header file.
-Practicality arrives in the form of the error reporting/logging concise, structured log messages (timestamp, file, line, condition, error code, message) before calling `abort()`.
-The error reporting code is deliberately minimal and log file orientated but, of course, you are free to modify it to your own needs.
-Of note, the crash reporter itself avoids heap allocation to be usable even in constrained environments.

-## Limitations and Considerations

-This is an experimental approach, and it's important to understand its boundaries.

-Neither Design by Contracts nor this implementation of it in C is a panacea for all errors.
-Contracts catch programming errors and violations are singular and final, triggering ```abort```.
-DbC is not designed for, nor do I attempt to enable, errors that are recoverable or should be handled gracefully.

-There is a performance hit it is minimal, being implemented for each keyword as a single ```if true``` fast path for the error free outcome.
-However, there will always be a price to pay for errors whether or not you choose to handle them - you appetite for risk and the size of that of price will direct your choices.